Facebook Pixel Image

 Norway Rat: General Information

-The Norway Rat, or “Rattus norvegicus” also known as the brown rat, sewer rat, or wharf rat, is a common rodent found worldwide, including in Sarasota, Florida.
+The Norway Rat, or “Rattus norvegicus” also known as the brown rat, sewer rat, or wharf rat, is a common rodent found worldwide, including in Sarasota, Florida and surrounding areas.
 Norway rats, including their tail, are one of the largest rat species, measuring up to 16 inches long.
 They also have small blunt noses, small ears, and shaggy brown fur with a lighter underbelly.
 They are well known for their sharp teeth, which they use to gnaw on almost anything, from wood, electrical wires, and AC ducting, causing damage to properties and posing a fire hazard.

 The Origins of the Norway Rat